thephpleague/url/overview.md

 $original_url->sameValueAs($alternate_url); //will return false
 ~~~

-## Manipulating Urls
+## Manipulating URLs

-An URL string is composed of up to 8 components.
-For each object, each URL component can be access and modify through its own setter and getter method.
+A URL string is composed of up to 8 components.
+For each object, each URL component can be accessed and modified through its own setter and getter method.

 * Chaining is possible since all the setter methods return a `League\Url\UrlInterface` object;
 * Getter methods return a [League\Url\Component\ComponentInterface][basic] object;